thycotic/privman-docs/admin/tasks/server/fs-ds.md

 ### Parameters

 * Directory: The Azure AD instance from which to import/synchronize.
-* Import Users: If set then this task will search for users in the given Azure AD instance.
+* Import Users: If set, then this task will search for users in the given Azure AD instance.
-* Import Groups: If set then this task will search for groups in the given Azure AD instance.
+* Import Groups: If set, then this task will search for groups in the given Azure AD instance.
-* Import Devices: If set then this task will search for devices in the given Azure AD instance.
+* Import Devices: If set, then this task will search for devices in the given Azure AD instance.
-* Create users when not matched: If set then users not matched to an existing resource in Privilege Manager will be created.
+* Create users when not matched: If set, then users not matched to an existing resource in Privilege Manager will be created.
-* Create groups when not matched: If set then groups not matched to an existing resource in Privilege Manager will be created.
+* Create groups when not matched: If set, then groups not matched to an existing resource in Privilege Manager will be created.
-* Create devices when not matched: If set then devices not matched to an existing resource in Privilege Manager will be created.
+* Create devices when not matched: If set, then devices not matched to an existing resource in Privilege Manager will be created.

-  >**Note**: Devices are particularly vulnerable to duplication because of lack of identifiers in Azure AD.
+  >**Note**: Devices are particularly vulnerable to duplication due to the lack of identifiers in Azure AD.
 Refer to [Best Practices for AD Imports](../../../how-to/best-practices/ad-import/index.md) for details.

 ## Import Directory Computers